 Do you prefer people who are the same as you, or people who are different?
 If you’re like most people, you’re originally attracted to individuals who are different.
 Over time, however, you may find that the very traits that appealed to you, now get on your nerves.
 If you’re an American from San Diego attracted to a person from the Bronx, you may think the New York street accent delightful at first.
 Within six months, a New York accent may be the last thing you want to hear.
 You might even go as far as demanding the person modify his or her way of talking.
 If that demand seems too much for you or your friend, you may just wind up feeling alienated.

-It’s interesting to consider that as much as we think we prefer the novel and unique in other people, we wish later on that they’re be more like us.
+It’s interesting to consider that as much as we think we prefer the novel and unique in other people, we wish later on that they’d be more like us.
 In the long run, we may find our attraction soured by people who insist on “doing their own thing,” especially when it departs from conformity.
 In a family, business, or community organization, such nonconformity may even be regarded as disloyal or slightly dangerous.

 When you’re more respectful of all the different types of people in the Myers-Briggs spectrum, you may be more tolerant of the differences among various people.
-You can identify the differences between you and other folks and watch the attachment grow or diminish with the passage of time—without feeling the need to change the other person more to your way of thinking and behaving.
+You can identify the differences between you and other folks and allow the attachment to grow or diminish with the passage of time—without feeling the need to change the other person more to your way of thinking and behaving.
 It requires insight and patience to allow other people to develop in a relationship in ways natural to them.

 It all starts with self-awareness.
-By recognizing your own tendencies, strengths and weakness you can acknowledge the justification for all individuals to live according to their own lights. if their behavior is not aggressive or destructive, you can view them the same way you view your own personality, with interest and tolerance.
+By recognizing your own tendencies, strengths and weakness you can acknowledge the justification for all individuals to live according to their own lights.
+If their behavior is not aggressive or destructive, you can view them the same way you view your own personality, with interest and tolerance.
 You can see where personality differences and similarities can be used for the purpose of harmony, not discord.
 If, for example, you are a Myers-Briggs Judging (J) type and your friend is a Perceiving (P) type, you might find that his or her inclination to be tardy for appointments is simply a trait that comes naturally.
 Waiting in a restaurant for your luncheon date might be okay on one or two occasions but after that it becomes irritating.
 You begin thinking about how irresponsible and thoughtless the person is—how negligent of your busy schedule.

 How to Manage